deis/deis/docs/using_deis/manage-application.rst

 Share the Application
 ---------------------
-Use ``deis sharing:add`` to allow another Deis user to collaborate on your application.
+Use ``deis perms:add`` to allow another Deis user to collaborate on your application.

 .. code-block:: console

-  $ deis sharing:add otheruser
+  $ deis perms:add otheruser
   Adding otheruser to peachy-waxworks collaborators... done

-Use ``deis sharing`` to see who an application is currently shared with, and ``deis sharing:remove`` to remove a collaborator.
+Use ``deis perms`` to see who an application is currently shared with, and ``deis perms:remove`` to remove a collaborator.

 .. note::
     Collaborators can do anything with an application that its owner can do,